Sail back in time to the Golden Age Of Travel on the SS Atlantica

 For a guide to what else is on in London in May, click here.

-Posted on 15 May 2016, in Entertainment, London, Music, Nightlife and tagged 1930s, Bourne and Hollingsworth, fancy dress, london, May 2016, SS Atlantica, Vintage.
+Posted on 15 May 2016, in Entertainment, London, Music, Nightlife and tagged 1930s, Bourne and Hollingsworth, fancy dress, London, May 2016, Vintage.
 Bookmark the permalink.
-Leave a comment.
+Comments Off on Sail back in time to the Golden Age Of Travel on the SS Atlantica.